StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-27-what-exactly-does-receiving-in-themselves-the-due-penalty-for-their-error-mean/_index.md

 For believers, sin separates us from God until we confess and restore our relationship with Him; it *does* inherently cause spiritual death.
 And if we keep on sinning despite mounting divine discipline, one of the other two types of death will inevitably come into play too.
 Either God will take us out of the world due to our exceedingly poor witness for His Name (the so-called "sin unto death"), or we will harden ourselves to the truth enough that we actually stop believing (apostasy).

 So sin is serious business.
-We do not at all lose our salvation the moment we sin (or anything close to that), but should we ever give ourselves over to it completely, well, the Bible says:
+We do not at all lose our salvation the moment we sin (or anything even remotely close to that), but should we ever give ourselves over to it completely such that we turn our backs on God, well, the Bible says:

-{{% nt t="esv" p="Corinthians 6:9-10" h="400px" %}}
+{{% nt t="esv" p="1 Corinthians 6:9-10" h="400px" %}}

 {{% scripture-h p="1 Corinthians 6:9-10 | NIV84" %}}
 **9** Do you not know that the wicked will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders **10** nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.